 Species should be selected that are native to the area and well adapted to site conditions.
-The DNR's Field Guides to Native Plant Communities of Minnesota are a good resource for species selection within the wide variety of forest types in Minnesota.
-These guides will list the dominant tree, shrubs, grass, forb, rush, sedge and fern species for each community type.
+Species will vary across the state depending on the ecoregion and predominant native plant communities.
+The DNR's Field Guides to Native Plant Communities of Minnesota offer a useful starting point in identifying these communities, listing the dominant tree, shrubs, grass, forb, rush, sedge and fern species for each community type.
+However, potential changes in the range of these species should also be considered in response to existing and expected climate change.
+See discussion of climate change considerations in Section 2 of the Guidelines.

 Plant Source Considerations - Many forest nurseries document the seed source for their trees and shrubs, this is useful information for making decisions about suitable sources and to ensure that trees and shrubs that are planted will produce viable seed.
 Some nurseries can also contract grow trees and shrubs from seed or cuttings.
-The Minnesota Department of Natural Resource has developed seed zones for Minnesota that are widely used for determining appropriate seed sources: for forest projects.
+The seed source guidance in Section 2 of these guidelines, based on ecological subsections, should be used in most cases.
+The DNR has also developed seed zones for Minnesota that are widely used in sourcing seeds for forest projects.
+Additional source maps developed by the US Forest Service are currently under review and may be incorporated into these guidelines in the future.

 Vegetation Establishment - A variety of techniques are used for forest/woodland establishment.
 Seedling trees are commonly used with tree tubes or other protection from herbivores.
 Seeds of trees and shrubs planted into a prepared seedbed has also become a more common practice for restoring large areas.
-After logging or thinning are conducted, natural regeneration is often the primary method of establishment, though additional species may be added to increase diversity or improve wildlife habitat.
+After logging is conducted, natural regeneration is often the primary method of establishment, though additional species may be added to increase diversity or improve wildlife habitat.